-Figure 35: GVA per head
+Figure 37: GVA growth

-4.4.2 In terms of main employment sectors a comparison with South Lakeland and the North West region, as shown in the chart below, highlights the predominance of the accommodation and food services sector in providing employment in the district31.
+4.4.2 In terms of main employment sectors a comparison with South Lakeland and the North West region, as shown in the chart below, highlights the predominance of the accommodation and food services sector in providing employment in the district.
 This reflects the strong tourism economy in the district.
 It should be noted that the figures below are for the whole of the district including the National Parks and this may contribute to the particularly high figure for accommodation and food services.

-31 ONS Business Register and Employment Survey revised results 2016
+Source: ONS - Business Register and Employment Survey

-Figure 36: Employees by Industry
+Figure 38: Employees by Industry